sudara/alonetone/app/views/pages/donate.html.md

 I started alonetone more than 15 years ago!

-In 2007, it became clear to me that the internet made music distribution essentially free.
+In 2007, it was very clear to me that the internet had made music distribution essentially free.

-I thought: Why not build a free service.
+I thought: Why not build a free service so we can share our music?
 For myself, my friends, and anyone else who wanted to join.

 ## Why should sharing our music be... business?